Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/zerto_multi_site/guide.en-gb.md

 ## Objective

-The purpose of this guide is to provide step-by-step instructions to connect multiple on-premise Zerto deployments to an Managed vSphere (PCC) instance.
+The purpose of this guide is to provide step-by-step instructions to connect multiple on-premise Zerto deployments to an Managed vSphere (Managed vSphere) instance.
 By following this guide, users will be able to establish secure multi-site replication, ensure disaster recovery readiness, and manage data protection across different sites.

 **Discover how to set up Zerto Virtual Replication between your Hosted Private Cloud platforms.**

 ## Requirements

-- **PCC Setup:** A PCC environment with Zerto already deployed.
+- **Managed vSphere Setup:** A Managed vSphere environment with Zerto already deployed.
 - **On-Premise Zerto:** Zerto installed and configured on your local infrastructure.
-- **VPN Information:** All necessary VPN credentials, IP addresses, and keys for both on-premise and PCC environments.
+- **VPN Information:** All necessary VPN credentials, IP addresses, and keys for both on-premise and Managed vSphere environments.

 > [!primary]
 >
-> Appropriate administrative access to Zerto Manager on both PCC and on-premise sites.
+> Appropriate administrative access to Zerto Manager on both Managed vSphere and on-premise sites.
 >

 ## Instructions

-1. Access Zerto Manager on PCC
+1. Access Zerto Manager on Managed vSphere

-Go to the [OVHcloud Control Panel](/links/manager), log in to your `PCC Manager` and navigate to the `Zerto` tab.
+Go to the [OVHcloud Control Panel](/links/manager), log in to your `Managed vSphere Manager` and navigate to the `Zerto` tab.

 ![zerto manager tab](images/zerto_manager_tab.png){.thumbnail}